kenjican/9256Vibrator/README.md

 (16):JPS PDAN-2022 Hz upper and lower limit is 06000 ,00300.How to change to 10000 ,00000. make the uppler limit 100Hz, lower limit 0 hz
 solution: set Pr 15 to 10000 , Pr 16 to 00000

+(17):JPS PDAN-2022 change the serial config to 19200,E,7,2
+solution: W,01,93,00201
+resotre to default config: W,00,93,00001 have to reboot.the communication parameters take effect

 Idea:
 (1)Seperate all the controller ,vibrator into single file.
 Setup.json is a configuration file for integrating all the parts.